cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ---

 ## Setting up the XR Stack
 Surface-level summary of setting up the WiVRn Server with xrizer and WayVR.
+[Build scripts here](https://github.com/cubee-cb/xr-build-scripts).

 ---